TangramDev/Sunny/README.md

 ## Viewing Sunny Program Structure from the Perspective of CSharp

-**最简单的Sunny程序代码**
-The smallest Sunny program structure based on C# should have only one program.cs file, the specific code is as follows:
+**The smallest Sunny program structure based on C#** should have only one program.cs file, the specific code is as follows:
 ```csharp
 using System;
 using System.Windows.Forms;